2008 United States presidential election in North Carolina: Analysis

 Obama did not take the traditional Democratic path to victory.
 Instead, his main margins came from the cities, where he did particularly well throughout the country.
 While Obama won only 33 of North Carolina's 100 counties, these counties contained more than half of the state's population.

-Obama's victory margin came largely by running up huge majorities in the I-85 Corridor, a developing megalopolis which is home to more than two-thirds of the state's population and casts almost 70% of the state's vote.
+Obama's victory margin came largely by running up huge majorities in the I-85 corridor, a developing megalopolis which is home to more than two-thirds of the state's population and casts almost 70% of the state's vote.
 The state's five largest counties--Mecklenburg (home to Charlotte) Wake (home to Raleigh), Guilford (home to Greensboro), Forsyth (home to Winston-Salem) and Durham (home to Durham)--are all located in this area, and Obama swept them all by 11 percentage points or more.
-In 1992, Bill Clinton had been able to win only Durham County by this margin; he narrowly lost Forsyth and Mecklenburg (the latter was where Obama had his biggest margin in the state).
+He particularly attracted highly affluent and educated migrants from the Northeast, who traditionally tend to vote Democratic; as well as African Americans, Hispanics (an increasing population in the state), and college students, voting blocs who had overwhelmingly supported him during the course of the 2008 Democratic presidential primary.
+In 1992, Bill Clinton was able to win only Durham County by this margin; he narrowly lost Forsyth and Mecklenburg (the latter was where Obama had his biggest margin in the state).
 Ultimately, Obama's combined margin of 350,000 votes in these counties was too much for McCain to overcome.

-McCain did well in the Charlotte suburbs, Appalachian foothills and mountain country; he carried all but four counties west of Winston-Salem.
-Aside from the I-85 Corridor, Obama's results were mediocre in the traditional Democratic base.
+McCain did well in the Charlotte suburbs, Appalachian foothills, and mountain country; he carried all but four counties west of Winston-Salem.
+Aside from the I-85 corridor, Obama's results were mediocre in the traditional Democratic base.
 He lost badly in Appalachia, mirroring the difficulties he had throughout this region.
 Obama won only three counties in this region, one of which was Buncombe County, home to Asheville, the largest city in the region and a destination for retirees from the North.
 In the Fayetteville area, he did as well as Al Gore (who had lost North Carolina by double digits).